Final Assessments (Exams)

 Assessment exemptions may be granted for such reasons as uniqueness of course content or method of instruction, and/or a more appropriate procedure for establishing an evaluation of the student's performance in the course.
 Exemptions ordinarily will be established at the time the course is proposed by the department for inclusion in the University Catalog.
 Subsequent requests for exemptions will be submitted in writing through the department chair/head for approval by the appropriate college dean with notification of approved exemptions sent to University Scheduling Office.

 - Early Assessments

-No final assessments shall be given prior to the scheduled final assessment period without written approval of the appropriate Dean and notification sent to University Scheduling Office at least two weeks before the final assessment.
+No final assessments shall be given prior to the scheduled final assessment period without written approval of the appropriate college dean and notification sent to University Scheduling Office at least two weeks before the final assessment.

 - Common Assessments

-Courses with three or more sections may hold assessments during "common assessment" times designated by the University Scheduling Office with approval by the department chair/head and appropriate Dean.
+Courses with two or more sections may hold assessments during "common assessment" times designated by the University Scheduling Office with approval by the department chair/head and appropriate college dean.
 Faculty who have requests approved must notify the University Scheduling Office at least two weeks before the final assessment.
 Any student who is unable to attend the common assessment time due to a conflict with another course's final assessment shall be permitted to arrange an alternate assessment time.

 - Alternate Assessments